Bobby Breen: Early life

 Breen was born Isadore Borsuk on November 4, 1927 (according to some sources he was born in 1928) in Montréal, Canada, the son of Hyman (Chaim) and Rebecca Borsuk.
-His parents were poor Jewish immigrants from present-day Ukraine.
-They, along with Breen's three older siblings (Gertrude, Sally, and Michael), migrated from Kiev to Montreal, Quebec, Canada, in 1927.
+His parents were poor Jewish immigrants from Ukraine.
+They, along with Breen's three older siblings (Gertrude, Sally, and Michael), migrated from Kyiv to Montreal, Quebec, Canada, in 1927.
 Soon after, they relocated to Toronto.
 His singing talent as a boy soprano was discovered at age three by his sister Sally, herself an aspiring musical student who was several years his senior.
 While their parents did not show any particular interest, Sally decided to help him achieve stardom.
 With the assistance from her music teacher, Breen got a chance to perform in front of an audience in a nightclub.
 Soon, he began winning prizes in theatre competitions, providing significant amount of income to the poor family.
 Due to his gained popularity, the two siblings decided to look for work and recognition in the United States.
 Financed by Sally, they traveled to Chicago by bus in 1934, where he began working with people such as Gloria Swanson and Milton Berle in local theater productions.
 Breen later relocated to New York City.
-The foreign-sounding last name of Borsuk had been anglicised to Breen prior to their arrival in the United States.
+The foreign-sounding last name of Borsuk had been anglicised to Breen (more gaelicised, as it is an Irish surname) prior to their arrival in the United States.